frealis/River-City-Pro-Wash-backup/README.md

   ... once you're done with looking at this, Ctrl+Z out of there and then Ctrl+C (kill) whichever terminal is currently running the dockerized instance of the web application.
 Wait for the application to stop (or alternatively, you can go into another terminal and run $ docker-compose down) and then run $ docker-compose up again.
 Hopefully at this point you get yellow text that reads "... exited with code 0."

-  ... however, you might get an error code in yellow text that reads "... exited with code 1." which may have to do with the fact that you were just inside of the database's container.
+  ... however, you might get an error code in yellow text that reads "... exited with code 1." which may have something to do with recently being inside of the database's container.
 If so, just Ctrl+C and run $ docker-compose up again.

 # Social Media Icon Credits